Sandeep-Reddy-18/Sandeep-Reddy-18/README.md

 🎓 Studied up to 10th class in **Little Woods School**
 🎓 Completed 12th in **Subha Niketan School**
-📚 Currently pursuing B.Tech in Computer Science at **Aditya Engineering College** (Expected Graduation: 2027)
+📚 Currently pursuing B.Tech in Computer Science at **Aditya University (AU`27)**

 ## About Me

 👨‍💻 Passionate about coding in Python and C, with a focus on continuous learning and improvement.
-🖥️ Tech enthusiast specializing in PC building and IT, always exploring new advancements in the field.
+🖥️ Tech enthusiast specializing in PC building and IT.
-🎧 Enjoy frequent music listening; it's the soundtrack to my coding adventures!
+🎧 Enjoys frequent music listening.

 ## Projects